andrewdhawthorne/Module-4-Pandas-Challenge/README.md

 Link: https://stackoverflow.com/questions/32464280/converting-currency-with-to-numbers-in-python-pandas

-    Used in code box 238 as previous formatting was not allowing code to run.
+    Used in box 238 as previous formatting in box 232 was not allowing code to run properly.

-Classmates: I worked on this homework extensively with cohort members Caleb Gould and Fidel Carrillo.
+Classmates: I worked extensively with cohort members Caleb Gould and Fidel Carrillo.